|Benefits Training and Consulting||Publications|

 These publications are not available through a publisher or book store.

 They can only be ordered at this web site.

-Originally produced in 1993 and updated each year, The Guide, 24th Edition, explains SSA rules and regulations.
+Originally produced in 1993 and updated routinely, The Guide, 26th Edition, explains SSA rules and regulations.

 The Guide: Topics Presented In Depth